On the Beilinson-Bloch conjecture over function fields: Introduction

-Our results include a criterion of a similar flavor to theorem \ref{thmTateBSDEq}, which implies the Beilinson--Bloch conjecture over a global field of positive characteristic.
-Again let $K$ be the function field of a smooth, projective, geometrically integral curve $C$ over $\F_q$. \begin{thm}[Theorems \ref{thmBBCriterion} and \ref{thmTateCriterion}] Let $f: X \to C$ be a flat, projective morphism such that the generic fiber $X_K$ is a smooth variety over $K$.
-If there exists a dense affine open subscheme $U \subset C$ such that $f_U: X_U \to U$ is smooth and $B^i(X_U)$ holds, then $BB^i(X_K)$ and $T^i(X_K)$ hold. \end{thm} Here $f_U: X_U \to U$ denotes the base change of $f$ to $U$.
-It is useful to translate theorem \ref{thmBBCriterionIntro} into a statement about $X$, rather than $X_U$, and this is done in corollary \ref{corClosedPointsBBCriterion}.
-In particular, one only needs to know $B^i(X)$, and a form of the Tate and semisimplicity conjectures for some nonempty subset of the fibers of $f$ containing the bad fibers, to infer $BB^i(X_K)$ and $T^i(X_K)$.
+Our results include a sufficient condition for the Beilinson--Bloch conjecture over a global field of positive characteristic.
+Let $K$ be the function field of a smooth, projective, geometrically integral curve $C$ over $\F_q$, let $G_{\F_q}$ be the absolute Galois group of $\F_q$, let $\Frob_q \in G_{\F_q}$ denote the geometric Frobenius, and let $i \in \Z$. \begin{thm}[Corollary \ref{corBBCriterion}] Let $f: X \to C$ be a flat, finite-type, separated morphism, with generic fiber $X_K$.
+If there exists a dense affine open subscheme $U \subset C$ such that \begin{enumerate}[(i)] \item the base change $f_U: X_U \to U$ of $f$ to $U$ is smooth and projective, \item the cycle class map

-Note that theorem \ref{thmBBCriterionIntro} is a variation on \cite[Theorem 5.3]{Jannsen2007} (and the related \cite[Theorem 12.16]{Jannsen1990}).
-It differs in that Jannsen's result requires one to verify an additional condition on all fibers of $X_U$ over closed points of $U$, and its hypotheses and conclusions both involve more general motivic cohomology groups.
-We relax these restrictions via a numerical argument with the decomposition theorem for $\ell$-adic cohomology \cite{Deligne1980}, obtaining a statement which has no extra condition on the fibers, and only concerns Chow groups.

-Theorem \ref{thmBBCriterionIntro} leads to a new proof of the following higher-dimensional generalization of Artin--Tate's conjecture (d), originally due to Geisser (see \cite{MilneAT} for the connection to conjecture (d)).
+is an isomorphism, and \item the eigenvalue $1$ of $\Frob_q$ acting on $H^{2i}(\ol{X}_U, \Q_\ell(i))$ is semisimple, \end{enumerate} then the Beilinson--Bloch conjecture holds in codimension $i$ for $X_K$. \end{thm} It is useful to translate the hypotheses of Theorem \ref{thmBBCriterionIntro} into statements about $X$, rather than $X_U$, and this is done in Corollary \ref{corClosedPointsBBCriterion}.
+Later in this introduction, we will discuss examples where these hypotheses can be checked in practice, using a method developed by Soul\'e \cite{Soule1984}, Geisser \cite{Geisser1998}, and Kahn \cite{Kahn2003} to unconditionally prove cases of Beilinson's conjecture (see \cite[Theorem 76]{Kahn2005}, and also Lemma \ref{lemTateEquivs}).